 Why mark HMD?

-Holocaust Memorial Day (HMD) takes place on 27 January each year and is a time to remember the millions of people murdered during the Holocaust, under Nazi Persecution and in the genocides which followed in Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Day (HMD) takes place on 27 January each year and is a time to remember the 6 million Jews murdered during the Holocaust, and millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government.
+We also mark the genocide in Darfur.

 Holocaust Memorial Day is a time when we seek to learn the lessons of the past and recognise that genocide does not just take place on its own – it’s a steady process which can begin if discrimination, racism and hatred are not checked and prevented.
-We’re fortunate here in the UK; we are not at immediate risk of genocide.
-However, discrimination has not ended, nor has the use of the language of hatred or exclusion.
+Discrimination has not ended, nor has the use of the language of hatred or exclusion.
 There is still much to do to create a safer future and HMD is an opportunity to start this process.

 The aims of HMD are laid out in the statement of commitment.
 HMD activity organisers bring together the diverse strands of their communities to commemorate Holocaust Memorial Day in their neighbourhoods.
 This is a real demonstration of how the lessons of the past can inform our lives today and ensure that everyone works together to create a safer, better future.